 The Scope of Our Practice

 At the law offices of Ellene Welsh in Douglasville, Columbus, and Atlanta, Georgia, we guide clients who are unable to work through the benefits process.
 Whether you suffered a physical injury or mental disability, we will listen to your story, gather documentation and file paperwork for your case.
-Call us at 770-884-1879 or 866-959-2946 to schedule a free initial consultation.
+Call us at 770-884-1879 to schedule a free initial consultation.